pratyushtarar/myrepo/README.md

 3. cd myrepo
 4. mvn clean install

 This will create executable jar file under the folder "target", created after the mvn command finishes.
+The name of executable jar file is "eval_exercise-0.0.1-SNAPSHOT-jar-with-dependencies.jar".

 # How to run?